Five Keys to Providing Excellent Customer Service

 Studies have shown that customers who have a negative customer experience that is resolved are slightly more engaged with a brand (54%) than those who did not experience a service issue at all (50%) (Source: Gallop Business Journal).
 In other words, you have an opportunity to create stronger brand loyalty by effectively handling negative experiences and turning them into memorable ones.
 Often, a customer will give you clear direction as to how they would like a situation to be solved.
 Other times, it is your job to be creative and create an experience that amazes them so much that they cannot help but return to you.

 You can create customer services experiences that amaze.
-Join us for Beyond Customer Service: Gracious Hospitality training to learn Biltmore best practices in customer service and how you can implement them in your own organization.
+Join us for The Art of Customer Service training to learn Biltmore best practices in customer service and how you can apply them to your organization.

 Chris Maslin is Biltmore's Sr. Director of Talent and Organizational Development, overseeing the recruitment, hiring, and training of Biltmore's 2,400 employees.